genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/03_automated-deployment.md

 The generated builds can then be fetched and moved to the correct location on the webserver with another script or [manually](/front-end/deploying/manual-deployment/).

-## What the full pipeline might look like:
+## What the full pipeline might look like

 ![](/img/build-pipeline.png)